 From the beginning in 1973 till to date, the organisation remained focused on working with the communities to reduce human losses, sufferings and livelihoods of the disaster-prone communities.
 The organisation is intrinsically committed to the vulnerable communities’ humanitarian, recovery, rehabilitation and development processes and has contributed significantly to positive changes in the lives of vulnerable people.

 Today HELP Foundation is a credible name in serving vulnerable and marginalised communities through a rights-based approach.
-It has completed more than 60 projects (humanitarian and development) with the financial & technical support of more than ten international and national donors like (in alphabetic order) the Christian Study Center (CSC), Concern Worldwide, ESRA, European Commission (Local Delegation), Literacy Department of the Punjab Government, NCHD, Oxfam GB, Oxfam Germany, Oxfam Hongkong, Oxfam Novib, Plan Pakistan, RTI, Save the Children, START Network, UK Aid, and USAID.
+It has completed more than 60 projects (humanitarian and development) with the financial & technical support of more than ten international and national donors like (in alphabetic order) the Christian Study Center (CSC), Concern Worldwide, ESRA, European Commission (Local Delegation), Literacy Department of the Punjab Government, NCHD, Oxfam GB, Oxfam Germany, Oxfam Hongkong, Oxfam Novib, Plan Pakistan, RTI, Save the Children, START Network, CARE International, UK Aid, and USAID.